What Is Relative Humidity and Why Is It Important?

 An intuitive presentation

 Relative humidity is a measure of absolute humidity in relation to something else.
-The understanding of this "something else" naturally brings to light the interest of measuring relative humidity, allow to better understand its behavior and therefore, to better control it.
+The understanding of this "something else" naturally brings to light the interest of measuring relative humidity, allowing to better understand its behavior and therefore, to better control it.

 Absolute humidity is the amount of water vapor in the composition of air.
 Air is a combination of many gases (nitrogen, oxygen, argon, carbon dioxide, water vapour, etc.) and the more water vapour there is in this combination, the higher the absolute humidity.